List of largest church buildings

-St. Peter's Basilica in Vatican City is the largest church in the world.
+St. Peter's Basilica in Rome is the largest church in the world.

 Churches can be measured and compared in several ways.
-These include area, volume, length, width, height, or capacity.
+These include area, volume, length, width, height, and seating capacity.
 Several churches individually claim to be "the largest church", which may be due to any one of these criteria.
+This article provides a table of large churches that can be re-sorted (and automatically re-ranked) according to each criterion, by clicking on the column headings.